RCN-ECS/Synthesis_Workshop/travel_info.md

 **1:15 Shuttle from Portsmouth Transportation Center to the dock**

-We will offer one shuttle from the PTC (Portsmouth Transportation Center - if you are driving park here for free, if you are taking the bus from Boston this is where you will be dropped off), arrive with luggage at 1:15pm to PTC, shuttle leave by 1:30pm.
+We will offer shuttles from the PTC (Portsmouth Transportation Center - if you are driving park here for free, if you are taking the bus from Boston this is where you will be dropped off) starting around 1:15 or 1:30pm.

 If guests arrive very early, they can find own means to Portsmouth, enjoy the town, and plan to arrive to dock for check in at 2:15pm.

 **Dock shed for luggage storage**